Bertsolaritza: The Txapelketa Nagusia

 Above the provincial level, there is the Euskal Herriko Bertsolari Txapelketa Nagusia or "Great Bertsolari Championship of the Basque Country."
 This has been held (with considerable gaps due to the Second World War and the Spanish Civil War) since 1935 and involves local and regional heats prior to the finale.

 Maialen Lujanbio

 In 2009, Maialen Lujanbio Zugasti became the first woman to win the championship.
 Her solo challenge was as follows: Maialen, you are a doctor.
-You're observing two children suffering from cancer organising a wheelchair race in a hospital corridor.
+You're observing two children suffering from cancer organising a wheelchair race in a hospital corridor, leading to the following bertso:

 In 2017 and 2022 she won the contest for a second and third time, becoming the only woman to have won it thrice.

 Famous Bertsolaris

 Most historic bertsolaris were generally known by their nickname, usually stemming from the family house or farm, not their given name (given in brackets).